2025 Belize measles outbreak

 On 12 April 2025, two cases of measles linked to international travel were confirmed in the Cayo and Corozal districts of Belize.
 By 28 April, a further five cases were confirmed among close contacts of these initial cases.
 On 12 May, health authorities declared local transmission of measles in Spanish Lookout, Cayo.
 As of 13 May, the outbreak is confirmed to have infected seven persons and suspected to have infected at least a few more.
 No deaths have been reported.
 This outbreak is the first such in the country since the eradication of measles in 1991.

 Background

-Belize was deemed measles-free in 1991, and reported no positive cases in the ensuing decades (until the present outbreak) despite not meeting the WHO target vaccination range for measles (92–95 percent).
+Belize was deemed measles-free in 1991, and reported no positive cases in the ensuing decades (until the present outbreak) despite not meeting the World Health Organization target vaccination range for measles (92–95 percent).
+(Note: Press Office 2025a, World Health Organization 2025.
+In 2024, only 83.9 percent of the population had received the second dose of the MMR vaccine (World Health Organization 2025).
+In particular, Cayo reported the lowest coverage for the same at 73.5 percent in 2024 (Amandala 2025).)

 Epidemiology

-On 12 April, the Ministry of Health & Wellness confirmed two positive measles cases in two 17 year old males from Corozal and Cayo with no vaccination history.
+On 12 April, the Ministry of Health & Wellness confirmed two positive measles cases in two 17-year-old males from Corozal and Cayo with no vaccination history.
+(Note: World Health Organization 2025.
+Or a 17 year old male and female (The San Pedro Sun 2025, Amandala 2025).)
 They reported having travelled to Chihuahua, Mexico from 5 January to 31 March for a religious gathering, and having subsequently developed symptoms on 2–3 April.
+(Note: World Health Organization 2025.
+The trip to Chihuahua was undertaken by 15 persons (including the two patients) from four Belizean towns or villages, all of whom were quarantined (The San Pedro Sun 2025, Amandala 2025).)
 By 28 April, an additional five positive cases were confirmed among close contacts of the two aforementioned patients.

 On 12 May, the Ministry reported they were monitoring a number of suspected cases in Spanish Lookout, Cayo, likewise linked to recent travel to Chihuahua, and further cautioned the public of 'ongoing measles transmission' in the said Mennonite village.
+(Note: Press Office 2025c, 7News 2025, LoveFM 2025.
+The Ministry was alerted of a possible measles case in said village on 9 May (7News 2025).)